A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Case study

-Case 3: As in our market mechanism, each consumer chooses the y-intercept of its linear supply function ($\beta_n$) as its bidding strategy.
+Case 3 (C3): Each consumer chooses the y-intercept of its linear supply function ($\beta_n$) as its bidding strategy based on our proposed market model.

 Moreover, we study two scenarios for each case.
-In Scenario~1, we consider only the nonnegative lower bound on the available flexibility $x_n$ to be consistent with \cite{li2015demand}, whereas in Scenario 2 we consider also the upper bound $\hat{x}_n$ consistent with \cite{xu2015demand}.
+In Scenario~1, we consider only the nonnegative lower bound on the available flexibility $x_n$ to be consistent with \cite{li2015demand}, whereas in Scenario 2 we consider also the upper bound $\hat{x}_n$ as in \cite{xu2015demand}.
+Beyond the PoA, our analysis incorporates two additional indices for assessing market efficiency losses: the Lerner Index (LI) \cite{johari2011parameterized} and Deadweight Loss (DWL) \cite{daskin1991deadweight}.
+This approach allows for a thorough evaluation of market efficiency across various scenarios.
+The LI is commonly used to measure the price markup above competitive levels in oligopolies, from the individual perspective.
+The DWL evaluates the difference between market outcome and the social optimum from the whole perspective.
+We generate ten sets of consumers' parameters randomly for each scenario and subsequently calculate the average values of the market efficiency loss indices.